yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 This was resolved by keeping track of the generated timezone binary instead of recreating it repeatedly.

 And toast also {{< gh-hovercard "11030" "bypassed a MSVC build crash on `Windows version 10 1809 LTSC` with the new timezone binary changes," >}} by temporarily disabling this for MSVC until there is a solution from Microsoft.
-The actual reason for this crash on older Windows 10 builds is currently unknown.
+The reason, for those interested, is [documented here](https://github.com/microsoft/STL/issues/3853#issuecomment-1627630752).

 byte[] {{< gh-hovercard "11113" "fixed a bug that caused `Quake` to fail to launch," >}} and {{< gh-hovercard "11135" "also fixed a bug that resulted `Splatoon 3` having an endless loading screen when LAN was enabled," >}} by implementing the missing service functions.

 byte[] also {{< gh-hovercard "11016" "fixed an issue within yuzu's filesystem" >}} which resulted in either corrupt save data or failing to save data.

 A previous merge caused games with non-ASCII titles to crash on Linux, due to `DBus` expecting a `UTF8` string.
 This has now been {{< gh-hovercard "11007" "fixed." >}}
 Thanks [zeltermann](https://github.com/zeltermann)!

 [Morph](https://github.com/Morph1984) {{< gh-hovercard "10999" "fixed a bug that broke the game installation progress bar" >}} after the recent buffer size increase, by refactoring the progress bar calculation code.